cybera/synthi/manual/src/sections/ExportingAndImporting.md

 ### API Keys

-An important piece of any of the code snippets is the API Key.
+An important piece of any code snippet is the API Key.
 This key is tied to your user account and gives access to any of the information you would have if you were logged in.
-It is important to keep it out of untrusted environments.
+It is important to keep it safe and out of untrusted environments.
 However, if it is compromised for a particular user, you can regenerate the key for that user.

 To regenerate an API key (or to generate one for the first time), go to your user profile under the ![user-profile-icon](../images/user-profile-icon.png) icon in the top right of the screen: